chijames/EvoPress/README.md

 ### Unstructured Sparsity
 ---

-We provide 2 scripts for Depth pruning:
+We provide 2 scripts for unstructured pruning:
 * `prune.py` —  SparseGPT unstructured pruning (preparation of database for EvoPress)
 * `owl_prune.py` — SparseGPT unstructured pruning (preparation of database for OWL)